jsduenass/yourTeamWebsite/content/posts/library/watchlist/index.md

 - [ ] Do androids dream of electric sheep.
 Philip K. Dick
 - [ ] Midnight in the Garden of Good and Evil.
 John Berendt

 ### Honorable mention

 don't quite made the cut but worth to keep an eye on if I change my mind:

+- [ ] The Design of Everyday Things.
+Donald Norman
+- [ ] The Invisible Computer.
+Donald Norman
+- [ ] Turn Signals Are The Facial Expressions Of Automobiles.
+Donald Norman
 - [ ] My grandmother asked me tell you she's sorry.
 Fredrik Backman
 - [ ] The archaeology of knowledge.
 Michael Foucautl
 - [ ] Reinventing Discovery: The New Era of Networked Science.
 Michael Nielsen
 - [ ] [singularity](https://edoras.sdsu.edu/~vinge/misc/singularity.html)